Stalking & Technology-based Abuse

 However, no matter what a bunch of Danes want, I am still alive and plan to stay that way.
 I do have injuries, but I am learning to live with those.
 However, I am in hate with the Danish state, and maybe that is worse than any physical injury.

-To begin with, I hated Funen Police (Fyns Politi), the prosecutors, and the group – a citizen militia of scumbags, public employees from Region Southern Denmark, and their kids.
-Today, I hate the Danish state and every Dane I have ever known, except for my closest family; I fertilize on this hate every day; it keeps me strong, but it has changed my life more than any injury ever will.
+To begin with, I hated Funen Police (Fyns Politi), the prosecutors, and the group – a citizen militia of scumbags from Region Southern Denmark, and their kids.
+Today, I hate the Danish state and system; I fertilize on this hate every day; it keeps me strong, but it has changed my life more than any injury ever will.

 On that note, until next time, remember to get your facts straight and be happy that whatever good times you have won’t come back as bad times!